itsToggle/plex_debrid/README.md

   - "text" : we will give each release a rank accoring to which match group its in.
 - lastly we define wheter to rank the releases in ascending or descending order.

-You can now test out your current sorting rules in the scraper settings.
+You can test out your current sorting rules by manually scraping for releases from the main menu.
+The returned releases are sorted by your current rules.

 Lets make some rules:
 ### Example resolution sorting: